mozkomor/GrinGoldMiner/README.md

 GGM releases will collect 1% fee for the Grin Development Fund and 1% fee for further miner development

+[FAQ and Help here](help.md)  - how to configure your backup pool connection, how to load config from different location, how to switch to rolling console mode and more...

 VIDEO GUIDE:
 <p>
 <a href="https://www.youtube.com/watch?v=e3mm60R5-ZE">